 A powerful-hitting first baseman whose promising MLB journey was repeatedly sidetracked by injuries, limiting his major league tenure.

-Michael Aubrey entered professional baseball with the pedigree of a first-round draft pick, selected by the Cleveland Indians in 2003.
-A left-handed hitter known for his smooth swing and raw power, he climbed steadily through the minors, his prospect status shining bright.
-His major league debut with Cleveland in 2008 was the culmination of that promise, but it also marked the beginning of a frustrating battle with his own physique.
-A series of back and leg injuries became a constant narrative, preventing him from securing a lasting everyday role.
-After a trade to the Baltimore Orioles, he showed flashes of his capability, including a memorable two-homer game in 2010.
-Yet, the physical toll was relentless.
-Aubrey's career became a case study in the 'what could have been' category, as he spent subsequent years in the minors and independent leagues before retiring, his talent evident but his body unwilling to cooperate with the grueling MLB schedule.
+Michael Aubrey was selected by the Cleveland Indians as a first-round draft pick in 2003, a left-handed hitter with a smooth swing and raw power.
+He made his major league debut with Cleveland in 2008, but a series of back and leg injuries prevented a lasting everyday role.
+After a trade to the Baltimore Orioles, he showed flashes, including a memorable two-homer game in 2010.
+The physical toll was relentless.
+Aubrey spent subsequent years in the minors and independent leagues before retiring, his talent evident but his body unwilling to cooperate with the MLB schedule.

 1981–1996